Into the EFThedron and UV constraints from IR consistency: Positive geometry of moment curves

+The solution to the double moment problem, defined by \eq a_{k,q}=\sum_i p_i x_i^k y_i^q, \quad p_i\ge 0 \eqe is very similar in the infinite dimensional limit.
+However, so far only cases where both moments have identical support, such as $[0,\infty)\times[0,\infty)$ or $[0,1]\times[0,1]$, have been fully worked out in the literature, and are reviewed in Ref. \cite{Moment}.\footnote{The $K$ moment problem deals with more general moments, but only applies to compact domains \cite{article}.} In all cases however, the new central object in the solution is a generalization of the Hankel matrix, called a moment matrix, to be defined below.
+This result can be reproduced by extending the arguments in the previous section.
+This will allow us to derive constraints which are suited to our specific physical problem, which involves one moment defined on $x\in [0,1]$, and one discrete $y\in \{s_1,s_2,\ldots\}$.

-We can now extend these to the product of multiple moment curves.
-A product of two moment curves, for example, requires a complete basis of polynomials in \(x\) and \(y\), now given by \( \{ 1, x, y, x^2, xy, y^2, ... \} \), to generate arbitrary function \(f(x,y)\).
+A product of two moment curves requires a complete basis of polynomials in \(x\) and \(y\), now given by \( \{ 1, x, y, x^2, xy, y^2, ... \} \), to generate arbitrary function \(f(x,y)\).
 Therefore, we can assemble the couplings into the following matrix generalizing the Hankel matrix